Keep Your Security Projects on Track with Formal Project Management

 Scope: The definition of cyber security is in the eye of the beholder and will vary with each person and each project.

-To add even more complexity, roles and responsibilities for security are often not clearly defined so it’s hard to know where a security project starts and an IT projects ends, or vice versa since security touches every aspect of an organization.
+To make things even more complex, roles and responsibilities for security are often not clearly defined so it’s hard to know where a security project starts and an IT projects ends, or vice versa since security touches every aspect of an organization.
 As a result, it’s crucial that project management fundamentals are used on security projects to establish the project definition and scope.

-Schedule: Security projects are often associated with risk reduction for an organization.
+Schedule: Security projects are often taken on with the goal of reducing risk in an organization.
 Risk is all about the likelihood that a threat will expose a vulnerability.
 In most risk calculation methodologies, the longer a vulnerability exists in an environment, the higher the likelihood that this risk will be exploited by a threat.
 Often the higher this likelihood, the higher the overall risk.

-Since most security projects are designed to correct vulnerabilities in an environment to reduce risk, it makes sense that your organization would want to manage and reduce the duration of security projects in almost every situation.
+Since most security projects are designed to correct vulnerabilities in an environment to reduce risk, it makes sense that your organization would want to reduce the amount of time it takes to execute these security projects.
 The best way to do this is by using quality project management fundamentals.

 Cost: Just about every organization in the world right now is feeling how important this component of the triangle is to security.
 Cyber security-related costs are spiraling out of control for most organizations.
 This is occurring because most organizations are not applying sound project management fundamentals to the other two sides of the triangle.